eurodatacube/public-collections/collections/cnes-land-cover-map/README.md

 # CNES Land Cover Map

 ## Short description
 The CNES Land Cover Map (Occupation des Sols, OSO) produces land classification for Metropolitan France at 10 m spatial resolution based on Sentinel-2 L2A data within the Theia Land Cover CES framework.
 Maps for 2020, 2019, and 2018 use a 23-categories nomenclature.
-For earlier maps in 2017 and 2016, a fully compatible 17-classes nomenclature is employed.

 ## Band information
 The CNES Land Cover product contains 3 bands.
 The `OCS` band contains main classification data with class values ranging from 1 to 23.
 The Land Cover nomenclature and colouring scheme is shown below.